kingsdigitallab/kdl/frontend/src/faqs/what-is-sdlc.md

 ---
-title: What is KDL's Software Devlopment Lifecycle?
+title: What is KDL's Software Development Lifecycle?
 order: 0
 tags:
   - faq